Healthy Homes Assessment Kilbirnie

 Insulation Kilbirnie

-Ceiling and underfloor insulation is required to all rental houses since July 1, 2019.
-Property managers and landlords should ensure the insulation meets this new quality.
-In some cases, existing ceiling insulation or insulation in the sub floor space might require to be topped up or replaced.
+Ceiling and underfloor insulation is a requirement in all rental homes since 1 July 2019.
+Property managers and landlords must make sure that the insulation is in line with current quality.
+In some cases, old ceiling insulation as well as insulation within the subfloor space might need to be added or replaced.

-A properly insulated home can help control condensation and lessen the likelihood of mould and dampness, and will also make an easier task for the household to hold heat.
+A well-insulated house can help control condensation and reduce the chances of mould and dampness, and it will make an easier task to allow the house to retain warmth.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3